-ACCT& 201 F,W 5 credits Principles of Accounting I ELEC

-Includes an introductory study of financial accounting and accounting theory.
+ACCT& 201 F,W 5 credits Principles of Accounting I ELEC Includes an introductory study of financial accounting and accounting theory.
 Includes an in-depth study of the accounting cycle for service organizations, provides an introduction to merchandising transactions, cash, marketable securities, receivables, and inventory.

-Prerequisites: BUS 104, MATH 088 or TECH 088 with a grade of C or higher or instructor permission.
+Prerequisites: BUS 104, MATH 088 with a grade of C or higher or instructor permission.
 No previous accounting courses are required.

-ACCT& 202 W,Sp 5 credits Principles of Accounting II ELEC

-Studies the components of a simple corporate balance sheet including application to transactions in areas such as current liabilities, long-term assets, bonds, and stocks.
-Also introduces the statement of cash flows and financial statement analysis.
+ACCT& 202 5 credits W,Sp Principles of Accounting II ELEC Studies the components of a simple balance corporate sheet including application to transactions in areas such as current liabilities, long-term assets, bonds, and stocks.
+Also introduces the statement of cash flows financial statement analysis.
 Financial accounting theory is discussed and applied throughout the course.

-Prerequisite: ACCT& 201 (was ACCT 231) with a grade of C or better and BUS 104 with a grade of C or better or MATH& 125 or higher
+Prerequisite: ACCT& 201 (was ACCT 231) with a grade of C or better and BUS 104 with a grade of C or better or MATH& 125 or higher Co-requisite: MATH& 125 or higher